 Please pack with care, remember LESS IS MORE!
 Each of us reacts to temperature differently.
 The following list is meant to provide a guideline, but you may need to adjust based on your temperature comfort level and needs.

-- Personal care items and toiletries: Tissues, wet wipes and zip lock bags for day hikes (as with everything, what you carry IN during a hike must be brought OUT and disposed of properly).
-Ladies, be prepared with feminine hygiene products.
+- Items of personal nature like vitamins & toiletries.
+Bring Kleenex, wet wipes and zip–lock bags for day hikes—as with everything, what you carry IN on a hike—must be brought OUT and disposed of properly.

 - Marcela will have a first aid kit with the basics.
 You can also bring some basics for minor cuts, runny nose, etc.